georg-braun/Personal-Website/svelte-ui/src/routes/blog/building-a-raised-bed.md

 ![Positioned on the gallery](images\raised-bed-2020\positioned.png)

-The raised bed got an addtional task as visual cover.
+The raised bed got an additional task as visual cover.

 ![Planted](images\raised-bed-2020\planted.png)